jeek-on-git/PSHostFile/README.md

 ## `EntryType`

-When the hosts file is loaded, each line of the file is read and designated an 'Entry Type' based on pattern of the text.
+When the hosts file is loaded, each line of the file is read and designated an `EntryType` based on pattern of the text.

 There are 5 different Entry Types (`EntryType`) defined, these are;